-Although our revenues are expected to grow as we expand our operations, we only achieved net income for the first time this quarter.
+Although our revenues are expected to grow as we expand our operations, we only achieved net income for the first time last quarter.
 Although we believe we have funds sufficient to sustain our operations at their current level, if we require additional cash, we expect to obtain the necessary funds as described above; however, our prospects must be considered in light of the risks, expenses and difficulties frequently encountered by companies in their early stage of operations.
 To address these risks, we must, among other things, seek growth opportunities through additional debt and/or equity investments and acquisitions in our industry, successfully execute our business strategy, including our planned expansion and acquisitions, and successfully navigate the COVID-19 business environment in which we currently operate as well as any changes that may arise in the cannabis regulatory environment.
 We cannot assure that we will be successful in addressing such risks, and the failure to do so could have a material adverse effect on our business prospects, financial condition and results of operations.

-Cash flows used in operating activities were \$785,275 during the three months ended August 31, 2021, an increase of \$81,730, or approximately 12%, compared to \$703,545 during the three months ended August 31, 2020.
-In deriving cash flows used in operating activities from the net income (loss) for the first quarters of fiscal 2022 and fiscal 2021, there were net amounts of \$198,609 and \$567,018, respectively, of non-cash items that were added back to the net income (loss) for each such quarter.
-For the first quarter of fiscal 2022, the most significant item added back to net income was \$1,174,082 related to the gain on settlement of the IGH Note; there was no comparable charge during the first quarter of fiscal 2021.
-We also recorded the following significant items in the first quarter of fiscal 2022: \$21,297 of amortization of debt discounts during the first quarter of fiscal 2022 compared to \$395,070 during the first quarter of fiscal 2021; and \$177,312 of depreciation and amortization during the first quarter of fiscal 2022 compared to \$170,760 during the first quarter of fiscal 2021.
+Cash flows used in operating activities were \$1,527,330 during the six months ended November 30, 2021, an increase of \$184,346, or approximately 14%, compared to \$1,342,984 during the six months ended November 30, 2020.
+In deriving cash flows used in operating activities from the net income (loss) for the first half of fiscal 2022 and fiscal 2021, certain non-cash items were (deducted from) or added back to the net income (loss) for each such quarter.
+These amounts were (\$1,304,248) and \$1,166,589 for the six months ended November 30, 2021 and 2020, respectively.
+For the first six months of fiscal 2022, the most significant item deducted from net income was \$1,696,328 related to the gain on settlement of the IGH Note; there was no comparable charge during the first half of fiscal 2021.
+For the first six months of fiscal 2021, the most significant item added back was amortization of discounts on the convertible debentures in the amount of \$790,140, compared to \$35,496 during the first six months of fiscal 2022.
+We also recorded the following significant items in the first half of fiscal 2022: \$356,455 of depreciation and amortization during the first half of fiscal 2022 compared to \$342,331 during the first half of fiscal 2021.